 (Click the links above to open a new window with the commons homepage of the relevant authority)

-It is not yet possible to apply to register common land elsewhere in England, nor in Wales, pending full implementation of Part 1.
+It is not yet possible to apply to register common land elsewhere in England pending full implementation of Part 1.
 This is now unlikely to happen before the next Parliament from 2020.

 Our case officer Hugh Craddock writes a blog on commons and greens, which includes commentary on Part 1 issues: you’ll find it under the handle Pannageman.

 Successful reregistration applications and case studies in pioneer areas

 Please click here for further information on successful applications for re-registration under paragraph 4 of Schedule 2 in the Cornwall pioneer area, including two case studies.

 Adding statutory common land or greens to the register

 It is also possible in the pioneer areas to apply to register land as common land (paragraph 2) or town or village green (paragraph 3) where the land was omitted from registration under the Commons Registration Act 1965, but is identified as common land, or green, in or under a statute.
 This is most likely to be successful where the land is designated under a scheme of management and regulation made under Part I of the Commons Act 1899 (there are around 350 of these in England), is subject to a deed conferring access under section 193(2) of the Law of Property Act 1925, or was excepted from registration under section 11(1)–(4) of the Commons Registration Act 1965.